murano500k/smart_contract_token_lottery/README.md

 <br/>

 ## Summary
-This repo is a decentralized lottery project based on solidity smart contract and front-end for user interaction.
+This repo is a decentralized lottery project based on Solidity smart contract and front-end for user interaction.
 Lottery is started and ended automatically, default lottery duration is 24 hours.
 User is allowed to participate the lottery with entry fee (10$ worth of eth).
 When lottery is ended random winner is selected.
 The winner takes the entire pot.